-- Voters can understand all information as it is presented, including instructions, messages from the system, and error messages.
+7.3 - Voters can understand all information as it is presented, including instructions, messages from the system, and error messages.

-Principle 7 MARKED, VERIFIED, AND CAST AS INTENDED
+Principle 7 MARKED, VERIFIED, AND CAST AS INTENDED Ballots and vote selections are presented in a perceivable, operable, and understandable way and can be marked, verified, and cast by all voters.

-Ballots and vote selections are presented in a perceivable, operable, and understandable way and can be marked, verified, and cast by all voters.This principle covers the core actions of voting, supporting voters in marking, verifying, and casting their ballot.
+This principle covers the core actions of voting, supporting voters in marking, verifying, and casting their ballot.
 It includes all voting systems including both paper ballots and electronic interfaces.

-The requirements in P-7 are derived from federal laws, including:
+The requirements in Principle 7 are derived from federal laws, including:

-the Help America Vote Act (HAVA),
+the Help America Vote Act of 2002 (HAVA),